 While the tale of recruits is not swelling, that of the revenue is falling off.
-The revenue accounts show a decrease on the year of about 170,000%, and on the quarter of nearly 900,0001.
+The revenue accounts show a decrease on the year of about 170,000l., and on the quarter of nearly 900,000%.
 The decline is attributable mainly to the reduction of duties on taxation-of the duties on coffee, tea, and sugar, and of the property-tax from 16d. to 7d.; but in part, no doubt, to the contraction of trade, even more in America and Europe than in this country.

 The national difficulty is calling out politicians in all quarters, and creditably.
-Mr. DISRAELI has made an excellent appearance on his own stage, the annual meeting of the Royal Bucks Agricultural Association.
+Mr. DISBAELI has made an excellent appearance on his own stage, the annual meeting of the Royal Bucks Agricultural Association.
 He disclaimed party politics, and set a good example-although an Oppositionist-of cheerful language.
-Two points in his speech were really important.
+Two points in his speech were SPEARE'S days.
+Is England prepared to abdicate really important.
 He asked why the navy of this country plays no part in the preservative measures which have been taken-instancing the cheering effects which the accidental arrival of the Shannon frigate had had upon the inhabitants of Calcutta.
-And, referring to the increased disaffection in the Bombay and Madras armies, he pointed out the probability that the Mahratta Princes might rise against us.
+And, referring to the increased disaffection in the Bombay and Madras armies, he pointed out the protheir position be granted to them.
+In the United | bability that the Mah ratta Princes might rise against us.
 He also would prepare for the insurrection of the Punjab; but hitherto we see no sign of such a disaster.
 While thus supporting the nation and the Government of the nation, he vigorously opposed the vengeance cry.
-"I, for one," he said, " protest against taking NENA SAHIB as a model for the conduct of the British soldier.
-1 protest against meeting atrocities by atrocities.
-I have heard things said, and seen things writton of late, which would make me almost suppose that the religious opinions of the people of England had met dergone some sudden change, and that instand of bowing before the name of Jesus, we were preopinion' which they have so long relied on.
-One form of recruiting, however, Government has paring to revive the worship of Moloch.
+"I, for one," he said, "protost against taking Nena Saumas a model for the conduct of the British soldier.
+I protest against meeting atrocities by afrecities at The anything in history; and if they were well led and have heard things said, and seen things withten of late, which would make me almost suppose That religious opinions of the people of England had un dergone some sudden change, and that instead at bowing before the name of Jesus, we were pre-